Three Billboards Outside Ebbing, Missouri: Is it Based on a True Story?

 She further added, “So, you just have to do what you can to solve it.
 I’m ready to put up some more if that’s what it takes.”

-As of today, Kathy’s murder remains unsolved, despite a civil trial in the year 2000, found Steve Page (Kathy’s estranged husband) guilty of her death.
+As of today, Kathy’s murder remains unsolved despite a civil trial in the year 2000, which found Steve Page (Kathy’s estranged husband) guilty of her death.
 He has not been charged and remains the prime suspect.

 McDonagh has already established himself as one of the most thought-provoking playwrights of our time.

 In an interview with LA Times, the filmmaker openly credited Kathy Page’s murder case as the inspiration behind the film.
-Claiming to have seen the billboards while he was travelling through Texas on a bus, nearly 20 years ago, he explained, “It was this raging, painful message calling out the cops about a crime.
-The title [of the film] came from the concept and the concept came from that image, which stayed in my mind for years.
+Claiming to have seen the billboards while he was traveling through Texas on a bus nearly 20 years ago, he explained, “It was this raging, painful message calling out the cops about a crime.
+The title [of the film] came from the concept, and the concept came from that image, which stayed in my mind for years.
 What kind of pain would lead someone to do that?
 It takes a lot of guts – and anger.”

-In conclusion, it won’t be wrong to say that ‘Three Billboards Outside Ebbing, Missouri’ is a testament to McDonagh’s brilliance as it features his trademark mangled humour, characters with flawed emotional competency and provocative writing style.
+In conclusion, it won’t be wrong to say that ‘Three Billboards Outside Ebbing, Missouri’ is a testament to McDonagh’s brilliance as it features his trademark mangled humor, characters with flawed emotional competency, and provocative writing style.
 His careful treatment of the source material coupled with Frances’ portrayal of Mildred, acts as a respectful homage to the Fulton family.

 Read More: Best Feminist Movies on Netflix